Susan's Place Logo

 Sephirah

-Quote from: Stottie Girl on Today at 03:12:04 AMThe area I live in (North East England) has always been a massive minning area (mainly coal and tin) and my local museum has a fantastic collection of minerlals, crystals and stones that were found while mining and donated to the museum since victorian times.
+Quote from: Stottie Girl on February 06, 2026, 03:12:04 AMThe area I live in (North East England) has always been a massive minning area (mainly coal and tin) and my local museum has a fantastic collection of minerlals, crystals and stones that were found while mining and donated to the museum since victorian times.
 I'll have to have a butchers to see if I now recognise any!

 We live in roughly the same corner of the world.
 That's pretty cool. :) Where I grew up was also a mining area.
 My dad was a miner.
 Until the whole thing went belly up.
 I think that's probably why I've never really been claustrophobic.
 Apart from in big cities.
 They make me feel claustrophobic.